 Drive yourself tour: Book your electric buggy online before you go.

-Don’t worry if you’re normally not confident driving in a foreign country; this is a self-guided tour on a set trail.
+Don’t worry if you’re not confident driving in a foreign country; this is a self-guided tour on a set trail.
 You follow the road through the Keukenhof forest and around the tulip fields.

 You can stop and take photos as often as you like.
-You are given a GPS, but you can’t get lost, they make it really straightforward.
+You are given a GPS, but you can’t get lost; they make it really straightforward.

-The tour goes for 90 minutes and pick-up is in Lisse.
-Note that you need to have your driver’s license for at least three years to drive these buggies.
+Note: You must have your driver’s license for at least three years to drive these buggies.

 No matter when you visit, there will always be 1000s of bulbs flowering throughout the gardens.

 If you can’t be in the Netherlands during the Keukenhof festival, National Tulip Day is held in Amsterdam each January.